RomanKlasnyy/chatty-bot/README.md

 # chattybot
-A simple project from HyperSkill made to refresh the basic Python knowledge.
+A simple chatty bot based on the project from HyperSkill

+## Supported languages:
+- Python
+- Java
+- Go